 Following that is a variety of vegetables like white potatoes, spinach, and lima beans.

 Keep in mind that you should try to mix up your fiber sources because you want a mix of soluble fiber and insoluble fiber.
+For reference, vegetables have a good mix of both fiber types.

 The Vegan Foods Highest in Fiber Per 100 Calories